 Physicians who are board certified or eligible for board certification in internal medicine by the fellowship start date (July) are eligible.
 Physicians with J1 visa status are not eligible to apply.

 We are now accepting applications for the 2018-2019 academic year.
 Hepatology fellows must have completed an ACGME-approved internal medicine residency program and be eligible for full Washington State medical licensure such that they can obtain privileges to perform routine hepatology procedures at Virginia Mason.
-To apply, please submit a completed Hepatology Fellowship Application with a cover letter, curriculum vitae, personal statement, three letters of recommendation, and TOEFL scores
+To apply, please submit a completed Hepatology Fellowship Application with a cover letter, curriculum vitae, personal statement and three letters of recommendation.

 by Nov.
 30, 2017 to: